falcomxtreme/falcomxtreme/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning TypeScript, React and NodeJS
+- 🌱 I’m currently learning Python, JavaScript and CSS

 ## 🛠 Technologies and Tools